-Though we are reopening, we can all agree these times have been very anxious and unsure.
-In this section you will find mental health tools in video and in anxiety support, as well as parenting tips for stressful times as you scroll down!
+We can all agree these times have been very anxious and unsure.
+In this section you will find various resources for helping you cope with the effects of Covid -19 as well as some parenting tips for stressful times!
 Feel free to share these videos and support resources with your family or friends.
 Thanks for connecting with us online!

 Mental Health (Brett Ullman)